 Guides and Group Size

-Maximum guide to guest ratio is 1:2.
+The maximum guide to guest ratio is 1:2.
 Our guides are enthusiastic and extremely talented.
 They hold certification from the Association of Canadian Mountain Guides, and we are licensed to operate in the area by Parks Canada.
-Maximum group size is 6, minimum 4.
+The maximum group size is 6, minimum 4.

-Transportation to and from the helicopter staging is not included for this program.
+Transportation to and from the helicopter staging is not included in this program.
 We will rely on guest’s vehicles to reach the helicopter staging area.